-Esthetics students transferring from a non- Paul Mitchell School
+Esthetics students transferring from a non-Paul Mitchell School

-A maximum of 100 hours will be accepted.
 The determination of how many transfer hours the school accepts is based on the combination of a practical test, and written test, and state board rules.

 - 1. Pass a practical test with a minimum of 75% based on the following criteria - Demonstrate State Board Sanitation and Disinfection - Basic Facial to include: Consultation, Cleanse, Skin Analysis, Exfoliation, Extractions, Mask, Moisturize and Protect - Wax: Brow Wax (hard wax or soft wax) - 2.
 Pass a written exam with a minimum of 75% grade.